Are you sure you want to clear your comparison?

 • Description of the steps to reproduce the issue

-• Public references if there are any
+• Public references if there is any

 3.2.
 Scope of Vulnerabilities